Bills rally to beat Chiefs 24-20 in playoff rematch

 STATS AND STREAKS

-Allen had a career-best 13 straight completions before missing on his first throw of the fourth quarter. … The Bills’ Von Miller had two sacks, giving him 16 in 19 games against Kansas City. … Chiefs DT Chris Jones, who had a controversial roughing-the-passer penalty last week, tripped Allen for a sack in the fourth quarter. … Chiefs TE Travis Kelce had eight grabs for 108 yards.
-He had four TD catches last week against Las Vegas.
+Allen had a career-best 13 straight completions before missing on his first throw of the fourth quarter. … Miller had two sacks, giving him 16 in 19 games against Kansas City. … Chiefs DT Chris Jones, who had a controversial roughing-the-passer penalty last week, tripped Allen for a sack in the fourth quarter. … Chiefs TE Travis Kelce had eight grabs for 108 yards.

 INJURY REPORT

-Bills: RT Spencer Brown (ankle) was carted off the field midway through the second quarter.
+Bills: RT Spencer Brown (ankle) was carted off in the second quarter.
 CB Dane Jackson left with a stinger in the third.
-Linebacker Christian Benford left early in the fourth.

 Chiefs: CB Rashad Fenton (hamstring) was inactive.
-CB Jaylen Watson left briefly in the fourth quarter.
+CB Jaylen Watson left briefly in the fourth.

 UP NEXT